nakabonne/gosivy/README.md

 }
 ```

-Specify the target's agent addresses accessible by the host where `gosivy` will be executed:
+Specify the target's agent address accessible by the host where `gosivy` will be executed:
 ```
 $ gosivy host.xz:9090
 ```